Buy the book at

 Tanja: Yes and then he is such a sweetheart cause he doesn't want to be in power as his best childhood friend was supposed to be that.
 I can't count how many times I wanted to hug him.
 But not just him, I could totally relate with Evanjalin, too.
 I understand her actions and supported them.
 Same is for Froi.
 I will hardly forget that scene from the book (you know which one) but now while reading the second book I can't help but cheer for him.
 Like you said that Melina always makes her characters somewhere in the middle.
 Non of them is perfect nor flawless, but for me that makes them more real and easier to love.

-Glass: Oh, Froi.
-Well, considering that we are reading second novel in the series, I am little bit moon-eyed when it comes to Froi, but I have to admit that I had my doubts about him in the first half of the book.
-Oh, the scene!
+the scene!
 And don't forget about her female characters - they are not weak girls, they do not need someone to take care of them constantly because if there are no men in their life, they could lay down and die, there is no hope.
 Evanjalin is one of my favorites characters in this book, well in any book I've read so far.
 And don't let me start fangirling about Beatrice.

 Tanja: I was skeptical, because of that scene.
 But then again we all make mistakes and luckily Froi is fixing everything with his actions now.
 Of course, remember the scene when Evanjalin started to kick some guys.
 I was cheering for her aloud (luckily I was home alone).
 Yes Beatrice too.
 I'm still to find out what really happened, but I admire her and the way she walks with her head raised no matter what happened!
 It's a perfect combination here as you have great characters and an amazing story.
 Another thing I really like is the way the story goes.
 I love it that we first meet characters out of their comfort zone.
 Because we first meet all the people in exile and Finn too and then we got to see Lumatere, as the picture of new beginnings.